 Being able to recognize that a complex fraction is simply one fraction divided by another may help simplify this concept for students.
 During Candlelight Dinner, Attorney Matherstone tells his wife, Grace, that he will again be late, finishing briefs at the office.
 Having planned dinner for their anniversary, she is discouraged.
 She lights a brand new candle, and informs him that if he makes it home before it burns out, they can eat a nice dinner together.
 If not, he will be sleeping outside with their dog Roger.
 The data provided is a picture of the number of briefs he needs to finish, as well as a text message exchange, displaying the rate he is finishing his work and displaying the rate the candle is burning.

-1. Print the data artifact page, cut into halves, and distribute to students.
+- Print the Data Artifact, cut into halves, and distribute to students.

 Answer: Attorney Matherstone barely makes it home in time, with a little trick!

 2. Click on Launch Clicker Quiz and note Clicker Quiz #.

 3. Have students enter quiz code on their screens.

 5. Review Clicker Quiz results and prompt students to make connections to the Math Simulator.

 1. Print and distribute the Practice Printable to your students.

 2. Print the Teacher Answer Key.

 3. Give a short 5-7 minute teacher lecture on the concept of the standard.

 5. Have student complete the Student Reflection Assignment.